 Popular Anti-Aging Cream Ingredients That Have Been Proven to Work

 Whether exotic, such as argan oil and acai berry, or downright strange (bee venom or snail slime, anyone?), anti-aging industry movers and shakers are constantly coming up with extra ingredients they hope will outperform (and outsell) the competition.

 Do trendy new ingredients really make a difference?
 Despite sounding tempting, there’s rarely sufficient research behind new “miracle ingredient” claims.
 Instead, here are a few all-star ingredients that have been proven to pack a serious punch:

-How they work: Retinoids speed up cell turnover, sweep away dead cells that cause dullness, and boost collagen and elastin production by stimulating cellular repair.
-These compounds also pumps up circulation by increasing blood vessel formation, so skin looks healthier.
+Retinoids speed up cell turnover, sweep away dead cells that cause dullness, and boost collagen and elastin production by stimulating cellular repair.
+These compounds also pump up circulation by increasing blood vessel formation, so skin looks healthier.

 “[They are] over 100-times as potent as retinol-containing products sold without a prescription,” Carolyn Jacob, MD, stated to WebMD.

 The cost of a prescription retinoid will vary with individual insurance policies.
 However, those worried about the price should know it only takes a tiny, pea-sized amount of cream nightly to achieve results.

 Is There Proof That Alpha-Hydroxy Acids Work?